Phonexia Introduces Deep Embeddings

 In addition to increased speed and accuracy, Deep EmbeddingsTM slashes the memory requirements for marking and processing voice prints, taking just one seventh of the RAM required earlier.
 This allows for unblocking GPU processing, leading to an additional increase in processing speed.

 “Cutting the memory requirement thanks to DNN is a real revolution in speeding up voice identification and verification.
-In addition to making biometric adoption easier for traditional clients, we expect this new performance to accelerate a much broader adoption of speaker identification into new segments such as 4.0 devices, automotive, smart wearables, IoT devices, and devices with no permanent connection to the Internet,” explained Mr. Schwarz.
+In addition to making biometric adoption easier for traditional clients, we expect this new performance to accelerate a much broader adoption of speaker identification into new segments such as industry 4.0 devices, automotive, smart wearables, IoT devices, and devices with no permanent connection to the Internet,” explained Mr. Schwarz.

 A platform designed for integration